Suffusion Theme Responsive Settings post shows you how to easily configure the theme for mobile devices like phones and tablets.

 Adding max-width with a percentage of 100% will force the image to be reduced in size depending on the browser display with different devices.
 For example desktop monitor, tablet, smartphone etc.

-Step 2 ) Go to Appearance -> Suffusion Options -> Layouts -> Responsive Layouts.
-See image below.
+Step 2 ) Go to Appearance -> Suffusion Options -> Layouts -> Responsive Layouts as illustrated in the image below to set up your responsive settings.

 Step 3 ) The following image allows you to set up the following options.